 Typically, kitchen islands are designed to make it easy to slide a few barstools underneath on one side only.
 However, that doesn’t mean you must add seating at your kitchen island, especially if you have a separate dining area already.

-For licensed and bonded contractors in Los Angeles, CA, call the experts at Advanced Builders & Contractors.
+For licensed and insured contractors in Los Angeles, CA, call the experts at Advanced Builders & Contractors.